AlinaConcepcion/Portfolio/README.md

 Looking ahead, I plan to keep expanding my knowledge of programming languages, while creating more scripts and improving my technical documentation skills.

 Projects:
-Virtualization Installation Documentation
+Virtualization Installation Documentation: Documentation for the installations of VirtualBox, Ubuntu, CentOS, SmarTTY, and filesharing.
-Script for Joke
-Script for Story
-Script for Grade Calculation
+Script for Joke: Interactive code I wrote that displays a joke Script for Story: Interactive code I wrote at tells a story based on user's choices Script for Grade Calculation: Interactve code I wrote that allows user iput for grade calculation.